river-now/river/internal/site/backend/__static/markdown/docs.md

 description: Frequently asked questions about the river.now framework
 ---

 **NOTE:** These docs are currently just a bunch of sparse random topics.
-An comprehensive overhaul is coming soon.
+A comprehensive overhaul is coming soon.

 ## Creating a new project